 Scarce Resources for Research Tough on Young Scientists

 Brian Herman, University of Minnesota vice president for research, cites chronic underfunding of biomedical research as the root cause of a disturbing new trend.
-Many new graduates are turning to industry jobs rather than pursuing careers in research, largely due to decreased federal support and a increasingly competitive finding environment, especially for younger scientists.
+Many new graduates are turning to industry jobs rather than pursuing careers in research, largely due to decreased federal support and a increasingly competitive funding environment, especially for younger scientists.

-Many new graduates hoping for a career in bioimedical research are finding that the wait for a lab of their own at a university is longer than ever – if it happens at all.
+Many new graduates hoping for a career in biomedical research are finding that the wait for a lab of their own at a university is longer than ever – if it happens at all.
 It’s a situation leading many to opt for a career in industry instead, where advanced degrees are welcome and well-paid.

 Read VP Herman’s full commentary in The Washington Post’s Grade Point blog.